-Intersectionality in social justice movements remain an important part of Black feminism in the twenty-first century.
+Intersectionality in social justice movements remains an important part of Black feminism in the twenty-first century.
 Take for instance the three Black women who founded #BlackLivesMatter, an antiracist social movement aimed at addressing police brutality.
-Opal Tometi, Alicia Garza, and Patrice Cullors founded #BlackLivesMatter on the principles of interesectionality.
-This means their activism centers not just on Black women, but also Black LGBTQ people, Black people with disabilities, and other groups within the Black community.
-Like the Black feminists before them, these women work to uplift not only Black women, but all mankind.
+Opal Tometi, Alicia Garza, and Patrice Cullors founded #BlackLivesMatter on the principles of intersectionality.
+This means their activism centers not just on Black women, but also on Black LGBTQ people, Black people with disabilities, and other groups within the Black community.
+Like the Black feminists before them, these women work to uplift not only Black women but all mankind.

 - Patricia Hill-Collins (2015a)http://www.annualreviews.org/doi/pdf/10.1146/annurev-soc-073014-112142 ↩

 - Avtar Brah and Ann Phoenix (2004): http://vc.bridgew.edu/jiws/vol5/iss3/8/; Nikol G. Alexander-Floyd (2012) https://muse.jhu.edu/article/476387/pdf; Collins, Patricia Hill.
 2015b.
 “On Not Getting the History of Intersectionality Straight.”
 Presented at the University of Maryland, September 23, College Park, MD. ↩

 - Combahee River Collective 1983 http://circuitous.org/scraps/combahee.html; Verna L. Williams and Kristen Kalsem 2010 http://papers.ssrn.com/sol3/papers.cfm?abstract_id=1112105 ↩